-Prof. Dr. Diaa Abd ELmaged Khalil is the Acting Dean of Faculty of Engineering at ASU.
+Prof. Omar Elhousieny is the Acting Dean of Faculty of Engineering at ASU.
 He has overall responsibility for maintaining the high standards of quality and innovation in all our teaching and research activities.

-The Programme Leader
+The Course Leader

-Dr. Hany elsayed Saad is the programme leader for the BEng (Hons) mechatronics and automation Engineering programme.
-The programme leader represents the academic interests of the programme, coordinates the day-to-day business of programme, and has overall responsibility for students on the programme.
-The role of the programme leader is to guide each student registered on the programme through the duration of the programme and is the first port of contact when programme level issues occur.
-The programme leader, in conjunction with the academic support team, is responsible with the day-to-day running of the programme.
-The programme leader is there to resolve any issues that may arise at the programme level and will mediate between module leaders & the academic support team to resolve any programme level issues.
-If you have a problem with a particular module, and have not been able to resolve it by talking to the Module Leader, you should bring the matter to the Programme Leader.
-Programme Leaders are also responsible for liaison with Programme Representatives for the year.
+Dr. Ramadan Elgamsy is the course leader for the BEng (Hons) Materials Engineering course.
+The course leader represents the academic interests of the course, coordinates the day-to-day business of course, and has overall responsibility for students on the course.
+The role of the course leader is to guide each student registered on the course through the duration of the course and is the first port of contact when course level issues occur.
+The course leader, in conjunction with the academic support team, is responsible with the day-to-day running of the course.
+The course leader is there to resolve any issues that may arise at the course level and will mediate between module leaders & the academic support team to resolve any course level issues.
+If you have a problem with a particular module and have not been able to resolve it by talking to the Module Leader, you should bring the matter to the Course Leader.
+Course Leaders are also responsible for liaison with Course Representatives for the year.
 They also have other duties, which vary from year-to-year and are often connected with quality improvement projects.

-The Programme Management Team
+The Course Management Team

-The Programme Management Team consists of the Programme Leader, Module Leaders, School Administrators and the Student Representatives, are collectively responsible for day-to-day running of the programme.
-We have Programme Committees and Meetings to discuss any issues that arise throughout the academic teaching and/or other subjects and these happen at least one per term.
+The Course Management Team consists of the Course Leader, Module Leaders, School Administrators and the Student Representatives, are collectively responsible for day-to-day running of the course.
+We have Course Committees and Meetings to discuss any issues that arise throughout the academic teaching and/or other subjects and these happen at least one per term.